 Luxembourg - Institut Luxembourgeois de Régulation (ILR)

-ILR started in the second half of 2018 issuing GOs for electricity produced from renewable energy sources from production devices currently receiving production support in Luxembourg.
+In the second half of 2018 ILR started issuing GOs for electricity produced from renewable energy sources from production devices currently receiving production support in Luxembourg.

 Those GOs are being periodically auctioned on the ILR auctioning platform.